xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 Two examples may be helpful to illustrate this point.

--   The authors of a recent paper found that a 3 $\times 6$ repetitions scheme produces comparable hypertrophy as a $3 \times 15$ repetitions scheme (provided that in both schemes all sets are performed till failure).
+-   The authors of a recent paper found that a 3 x 6 repetitions scheme produces comparable hypertrophy as a 3 x 15 repetitions scheme (provided that in both schemes all sets are performed till failure).
 This demonstrates that the total number of repetitions is not a good indicator of hypertrophy.

--   The authors of another paper conclude that a \"high-load routine\" with a load that allows for at most $8-12$ repetitions per set produces almost exactly the same hypertrophy as a \"low-load routine\" that consists of sets with a much lower load which allows for a maximum of $25-35$ repetitions (provided that in both routines all sets are performed till failure).
+-   The authors of another paper conclude that a \"high-load routine\" with a load that allows for at most 8-12 repetitions per set produces almost exactly the same hypertrophy as a \"low-load routine\" that consists of sets with a much lower load which allows for a maximum of 25-35 repetitions (provided that in both routines all sets are performed till failure).
 Although the volume load is much higher in the \"low-load routine\", the results are comparable.[^18] Therefore, volume load is not a good indicator of